HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

-# Video Object Tracking using `VideoRectangle`
+## Video object tracking using `VideoRectangle`

-YOLO models provide object tracking, or also it's known as multi-object tracking.
+YOLO models provide object tracking, also known as multi-object tracking.
-Label Studio supports this task with the `VideoRectangle` + `Labels` control tags.
+Label Studio supports this with the `VideoRectangle` + `Labels` control tags.

 More info: https://docs.ultralytics.com/modes/track/